andyburri/pandoc-typst-template/examples/showcase/document.md

 # Feature Showcase

-This document demonstrates all the features available in the typst-pandoc converter.
+This document demonstrates some of the features available in the Typst template.

 ## Text Formatting